 Our most advanced drug candidate, vidofludimus calcium (IMU-838), is being tested in several ongoing MS trials as part of its overall clinical program in order to support a potential approval for patients with MS in major markets.
 The Phase 3 ENSURE program of vidofludimus calcium in relapsing multiple sclerosis ("RMS"), comprising twin studies evaluating efficacy, safety, and tolerability of vidofludimus calcium versus placebo, and the Phase 2 CALLIPER trial of vidofludimus calcium in progressive multiple sclerosis ("PMS"), designed to corroborate vidofludimus calcium's neuroprotective potential, are ongoing.
 On October 9, 2023, we announced positive interim data from the CALLIPER trial, showing biomarker evidence that vidofludimus calcium's activity extends beyond the previously observed anti-inflammatory effects, thereby further reinforcing its neuroprotective potential.
 Top-line data from the CALLIPER trial, for which the recruitment of in total 467 patients was completed in August 2023, is expected to be available in April 2025.
-Moreover, we currently expect to report an interim futility analysis of the ENSURE program in late 2024 and to read-out the fourth quarter of 2024.
+Moreover, on October 22, 2024, we currently expect to report announced a positive outcome of an interim futility analysis of the ENSURE program, in with an unblinded Independent Data Monitoring Committee ("IDMC") confirming that the fourth quarter predetermined futility criteria have not been met and recommending that both ENSURE trials should continue without changes, including no need for a potential upsizing of 2024. the sample size.
 Completion of the first of the ENSURE trials is currently anticipated in the second quarter of 2026; and the second ENSURE trial in the second half of 2026.
 Although we currently believe that each of these goals is achievable, they are each dependent on numerous factors, most of which are not under our direct control and can be difficult to predict.
 We plan to periodically review this assessment and provide updates of material changes as appropriate.